Barong (sword)

 The barong is a thick, leaf-shaped, single-edged blade sword.
 It is a weapon used by Muslim Filipino ethnolinguistic groups like the Tausug, Sama-Bajau, or Yakan in the Southern Philippines.

 Description

 Blade

-Barong blades are thick and very heavy with the weight aiding in the slicing capability of the sword.
-Barong blade lengths range from 8 to 22 inches (20 to 56 cm) as the average blade length is originally 14 inch.
-Newer blades, on the other hand, tend to be longer measuring at 18 to 22 inches (46 to 56 cm).
-Damascene patterns are also thick but again most often not as controlled as the more widely known kalis.
+Barong blades are thick and very heavy, with the weight enhancing the sword's slicing capability.
+Barong blade lengths range from 8 to 22 inches (20 to 56 cm), with an average of 14 inches.
+Newer blades, on the other hand, tend to be longer, measuring 18 to 22 inches (46 to 56 cm).
+Damascene patterns are also thick, but again most often not as controlled as the more widely known kalis.